Albert Sidney Johnston: Department No. 2

-Battle of Mill Springs
+Mill Springs

-East Tennessee (a heavily pro-U.S. region of the southern U.S. during the Civil War) was occupied for the Confederacy by two unimpressive brigadier generals appointed by Jefferson Davis: Felix Zollicoffer, a brave but untrained and inexperienced officer, and soon-to-be Maj.
+East Tennessee (a heavily pro-union region of the southern U.S. during the Civil War) was occupied for the Confederacy by two unimpressive brigadier generals appointed by Jefferson Davis: Felix Zollicoffer, a brave but untrained and inexperienced officer, and soon-to-be Maj.
 Gen. George B. Crittenden, a former U.S. Army officer with apparent alcohol problems.
 While Crittenden was away in Richmond, Zollicoffer moved his forces to the north bank of the upper Cumberland River near Mill Springs (now Nancy, Kentucky), putting the river to his back and his forces into a trap.
 Zollicoffer decided it was impossible to obey orders to return to the other side of the river because of the scarcity of transport and proximity of U.S. troops.
 When U.S. Brig.
 Gen. George H. Thomas moved against the Confederates, Crittenden decided to attack one of the two parts of Thomas's command at Logan's Cross Roads near Mill Springs before the U.S. forces could unite.
 At the Battle of Mill Springs on January 19, 1862, the ill-prepared Confederates, after a night march in the rain, attacked the U.S. soldiers with some initial success.
-As the battle progressed, Zollicoffer was killed, Crittenden could not lead the Confederate force (he may have been intoxicated), and the Confederates were turned back and routed by a U.S. bayonet charge, suffering 533 casualties from their force of 4,000.
+As the battle progressed, Zollicoffer was killed and the Confederates were turned back and routed by a U.S. bayonet charge, their force of 4,000 suffering 533 casualties, while Crittenden's conduct in the battle was so inept that subordinates accused him of being drunk.
 The Confederate troops who escaped were assigned to other units as General Crittenden faced an investigation of his conduct.

 After the Confederate defeat at Mill Springs, Davis sent Johnston a brigade and a few other scattered reinforcements.
 He also assigned him Gen. P. G. T. Beauregard, who was supposed to attract recruits because of his victories early in the war and act as a competent subordinate for Johnston.
 The brigade was led by Brig.
-Gen. John B. Floyd, considered incompetent.
-He took command at Fort Donelson as the senior general present just before U.S. Brig.
+Gen. John B. Floyd, a former Governor of Virginia.
+After Johnston, Beauregard, and Hardee, Floyd was the most senior officer in the Western Department by virtue of his early date of commission as a general.
+Floyd took command at Fort Donelson as the senior general present just before U.S. Brig.
 Gen. Ulysses S. Grant attacked the fort.
 Historians believe the assignment of Beauregard to the west stimulated U.S. commanders to attack the forts before Beauregard could make a difference in the theater.
 U.S. Army officers heard that he was bringing 15 regiments with him, but this was an exaggeration of his forces.